jparkerweb/web-augmented-generation/README.md

 - Rephrases user queries for optimal web searching
 - Searches the web using SearXNG
 - Fetches and summarizes content from search results
-- Generates responses using Ollama, incorporating web-sourced information
+- Generates responses using Ollama or any LLM via OpenAI API calls, incorporating web-sourced information
 - Logs detailed information about the process

 ## Prerequisites